About the Water and Health Conference

 Since its founding in 2009, the goal of the Water Institute at UNC has been to inform the way the world works on water, sanitation and hygiene issues by generating the evidence that drives improvements in both practice and policy.
 The annual UNC Water and Health Conference is intended to advance these goals by creating a widely accessible space where policymakers, practitioners and researchers can gather to review the evidence, interrogate the science and improve old and develop new approaches to expanding WaSH access.

-The 2022 UNC Water and Health Conference was a landmark event bringing together stakeholders from over 100 countries around the world with more than 2,400 people registering to attend the week-long event in virtual and in-person format.
-More than 280 unique organizations and universities were represented.
+The 2023 UNC Water and Health Conference was a landmark event bringing together stakeholders from over 120 countries around the world with more than 2,800 people registering to attend the week-long event in virtual and in-person format.
+Hundreds of organizations including universities, governments, non-governmental organizations and private sector were represented.

-The 2023 Conference will continue to explore the latest learnings around WaSH.
-The event will include plenaries, side events, verbal presentations and poster presentations.
+The 2024 Conference will continue to explore the latest learnings around WaSH.
+The event will include plenaries, side events, workshops, verbal presentations and poster presentations.

 Writing a Successful Abstract

-Your abstract should briefly explain the importance and novelty of the research, be accurate and succinct, and readable.
-Keep it short and to the point (500 words):
+Your abstract should briefly explain key methods, results, and the importance and novelty of the research.
+It should be accurate, succinct, and readable.
+Keep it short and to the point (500 words maximum) and include:

-- What (i.e., the focus): Clearly explain your idea or question your work addresses.
+- What (i.e., the focus): Clearly explain the idea or question your research addresses.

 - Why (i.e., the purpose): Explain why your focus is important.